nginx/nginx-acme/README.md

 Specifies the preferred certificate chain.

-If the ACME issuer offers multiple certificate chains, prefer the chain with the topmost certificate issued from the Subject Common Name _`issuer name`_.
+If the ACME server offers multiple certificate chains, prefer the chain with the topmost certificate issued from the Subject Common Name _`name`_.

-If no matches, the default chain will be used.
+If there are no matches, the default chain will be used.

 ### profile